TheStarBoys/contract-console/README.md

-# dex-tool-contracts
+# contract-console
-The tool contracts of decentralized exchange.
+The console to help interacting with contract.

+## Quick Start
+`npm run console`